Andy-Boraphet/CSS342A-2022-Spring/homeworks/homework-4/problem_1.md

 ### Going Reverse

-Let's write a function to print a single linked list backward to the screen.
+Let's write a function that prints a single linked list backward to the screen.

 Linkedlist is straightforward to traverse through front to end.
 But going backward is not too natural.
 There are two ways generally: